donaldRwilliams/BGGM/README.md

 `estimate`, and seeing what happens to emerge.

 In this example, the focus is on suicidal thoughts (`PHQ9`) in a comorbidity network.
-The question of interest seeks to understand the interrelations with other nodes in the model.
 Here is an example set of hypotheses

 ``` r
 # data (+ 1)